pop-os/cosmic-epoch/README.md

 After logging out, click on your user and there will be a sprocket at the bottom right.
 Change the setting to COSMIC.
 Proceed to log in.

 ## Installing on Arch Linux
-Installing via the preferred AUR helper is possible the usual way, e.g.:
-`paru -S cosmic-session-git` or `yay -S cosmic-session-git`
+You can install the COSMIC desktop environment on Arch Linux using Pacman via the official Arch repository.
+To do this, simply run the following command:

+`sudo pacman -S cosmic-session`

+If you want additional COSMIC software, you can install the entire COSMIC group with:

+`sudo pacman -S cosmic`

 Then log out, click on your user, and a sprocket at the bottom right shows an additional entry alongside your desktop environments.
 Change to COSMIC and proceed with log in.
 For a more detailed discussion, consider the [relevant section in the Arch wiki](https://wiki.archlinux.org/title/COSMIC).